- Address existing concerns

-When the client has achieved his or her goals, the client and music therapist will discuss new options: the client may choose to set new, more challenging goals for great progress; the client may wish to use new-found strengths to address other concerns; or the client may wish to discontinue music therapy services.
+When the client has achieved his or her goals, the client and music therapist will discuss new options such as: 1) setting new, more challenging goals; 2) use new-found strengths to address other concerns; or 3) discontinue music therapy services.

-Music therapy services begin with assessment.
-A music therapist will observe the client’s responses to interventions to gain understanding of his or her baseline functionality, strengths and weaknesses.
-The assessment may also include a questionnaire and/or discussion about specific difficulties or areas of concern.
+Music therapy services begin with the assessment process.
+A music therapist will observe the client’s responses to interventions to gain understanding of the client’s baseline functionality, strengths and weaknesses.
+The assessment may include a questionnaire and/or discussion about specific difficulties or areas of concern.

 - Make adjustments

 Let the music therapy begin!
 The client and music therapist now begin working to achieve the goals.
 Common interventions may include lyric analysis, guided relaxation, therapeutic singing and instrument playing to facilitate specific movements, and many more.
 The therapist tracks the client’s progress along the way.
 During this time, the MT-BC constantly monitors the client’s responses and will make adjustments along the way.

 See some of these interventions with our clients: